International Student Handbook

 Coins: £2, £1, 50p, 20p, 10p, 5p, 2p, and 1p

 In Scotland, three different banks can issue bank notes: the Bank of Scotland, the Royal Bank of Scotland and the Clydesdale Bank.
-In England, only the Bank of England issues bank notes.
-If visiting England, it is recommended that you take English bank notes.
+In England, only the Bank of England issues banknotes.
+If you are visiting England and using cash, it is recommended that you take English bank notes.

 Santander